showrishreyansreddy/breast-cancer-classification/README(3).md

 ## Important Note

 This notebook is an academic/data-science project and should **not** be treated as a clinical diagnostic system.
 Model performance is based on the dataset and train-test split used in this notebook and does not establish clinical validity.

-According to the linked dataset source, `R` represents **Recurrence** and `N` represents **No-Recurrence**.
-Any benign/malignant labels in notebook visualisations should therefore be corrected before presenting or submitting the project.

 ---